Kimist99/Kimist99/README.md

 - Utilizes Python, R, Kedro, and KNIME to develop AI algorithms and analyze complex chemical data, enhancing predictive analytics capabilities.
 - Builds dynamic dashboards and visual reports with Tableau, facilitating and assesses drug shortage risks by identifying high-risk drugs / KSMs and forecasting potential shortages through advanced predictive analytics in Python and KNIME.

-I'm was awarded an Internship in Health Informatics at Rutgers University, to study castration resistant prostate cancer in the research group of Dr. Antonia Mitrofanova.
+I'm was also awarded an Internship in Health Informatics at Rutgers University, to study castration resistant prostate cancer in the research group of Dr. Antonia Mitrofanova.
 Project title: Novel computational algorithms to predict synergistic drug combinations for castration-resistant prostate cancer (CRPC).

 ## Academic Pursuits 🎓